pornin/TestSSLServer/README.md

    If neither `-text` nor `-json` is used, the text report will be written on standard output.

+ - `-log fname`

+   Produce a text-based log of all connection attempts (hexadecimal dump of all bytes in both directions) in the specified file.

 For example, to make a text report in file "test.txt" for server "www.example.com" on port 443, use: